 I was a convert from NPR, and I've never looked back.

-I and I totally agree with Pugh.
+And I totally agree with Pew.

-Uh a lot of people are wondering where is the Israel of old.
+A lot of people are wondering where is the Israel of old.

-Uh and so the Israelis are really questioning their intelligence right.
+And so the Israelis are really questioning their intelligence right.

-I I I will bet you behind the scenes, whoever runs the Israeli intelligence agencies are being grilled by whoever they report to.
+I will bet you behind the scenes, whoever runs the Israeli intelligence agencies are being grilled by whoever they report to.

-Uh the Israelis look at intelligence far differently than we do.
+The Israelis look at intelligence far differently than we do.

 We've got half the country here who wants to suspend all intelligence operations because it's been characterized as Bush spying on the American people.

-We've got the Democratic Party literally trying to shut down various uh uh avenues that we have to try to find out when the next attack on this country is going to be or on any of our allies.
+We've got the Democratic Party literally trying to shut down various avenues that we have to try to find out when the next attack on this country is going to be or on any of our allies.

-And there's some there are some different things.
+And there are some different things.

 It's the wrong time for them to have a Clinton moment.